 Between January and May 2014, a subcommittee collaborated on four interview guides using a participatory approach to research method development.
 The interview guides now contain over 200 open-ended questions, prompts, and visual research activities, and full ethics approval was granted by the University of Victoria in July of 2014.

-Beginning in early 2015, we hired one site coordinator for each of the three case study sites – Prince George, Kamloops, and Greater Vancouver – and in the summer of 2015, those coordinators began the process of interviewing 125 people living with HIV.
-These participants will be interviewed again in 2016 to see how things have changed for them over the course of the year.
-As well, 60 service providers and decision makers from the three communities will be interviewed in 2016 to explore the various housing needs and pressures faced by different regions of the province.
+In 2015, three site coordinators – Prince George, Kamloops, and Greater Vancouver – began the process of interviewing 125 people living with HIV.
+The participants were interviewed again in 2016 to see how things had changed for them over the course of the year.
+As well, service providers and decision makers from the three communities were interviewed in 2016 to explore the various housing needs and pressures faced by different regions of the province.
 Given the project’s community-grounded research objectives, it is hoped and anticipated that this study will impact housing programs and policies in BC, promoting greater access to suitable, affordable and culturally appropriate housing services.

-For more information on this study, please contact PAN’s Positive Living, Positive Home Project Coordinator, Heather Picotte, at [email protected].
+For more information on the Positive Living Positive Homes study, visit the website, or please contact PAN’s Positive Living, Positive Homes Project Coordinator, Heather Picotte, at [email protected].

 PLPH Documents and Related Presentations: